How can you get the ISM config GUI to show all of the active ISM profiles?

 Note: Starting in ITCAM for Transactions 7.3, you can use the new ismconfig command, in conjunction with the ISM config GUI, to create and edit profiles.
 These profiles and changes are written to the TEPS database.
 Consequently, there is no conflict with the ISM config GUI.

-In order to maintain synchronization with the TEPS database, stop using the ismbatch command under ISM in ITCAM for Transactions 7.3.
+In order to maintain synchronization with the TEPS database, stop using the ismbatch command.

 First, you use the xml2cli command on each of the ISM agent servers to create an intermediate file.
 Then, you copy these intermediate files to the TEPS server.
 On the TEPS server, you use the ismconfig command to add the profiles to the TEPS database from these intermediate files.